milliondollarscript/milliondollarscript/readme.txt

 = 2.5.10.x =
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.
 * Fix block selection issues.
-* Fix issues selecting pixel blocks, particularly when WordPress permalinks are set to 'Plain'.
-* Improved error messages shown when trying to select a block that is already reserved or sold.
 * More optimizations and fixes while ordering.
 * Fix orders auto-completing when they shouldn't.
 * Add mds_reset_order_progress filter.